 7. Programming languages

 Programming consists of creating a set of instructions that tell a computer what to do.
-It involves design, analysis, and implementation of algorithms in different programming languages.
+It involves the design, analysis, and implementation of algorithms in different programming languages.
 Programming languages are like any verbal language in that it has different nuances and capabilities, and each programming language might be best for different circumstances.

 Experts in programming languages are generally creative thinkers who are adaptable and versatile.
 In addition to learning the languages themselves, programmers often explore the theory behind the individual programming languages.
 Because new languages are developed constantly and most organizations rely on multiple languages for their various development projects, multilingual specialists are viewed as invaluable additions to a team.
-Programming language specialists are able to both assess which language will serve the unique goal at hand and to apply their knowledge to complete the project.
+Programming language specialists are able to assess which language will serve the unique goal at hand and apply their knowledge to complete the project.

 Programming Languages Salary:

-Programming language specialists frequently work as full stack developers, valued for their ability to work across numerous functions.
+Programming language specialists frequently work as full-stack developers, valued for their ability to work across numerous functions.
 According to Indeed.com, the average salary for a full stack developer is $107,597, plus an annual bonus of $4,100.6

 Programming Languages Job Duties: